Find out what’s going on in the UK: Map of UK Fracking Sites

 “Fracking is a nightmare!
 Toxic and radioactive water contamination.
 Severe air pollution.
 Tens of thousands of wells, pipelines and compressor stations devastating our countryside and blighting communities.
 All this to produce expensive gas that will soon run out using a process that directly accelerates climate change.”

 Fracking is just a symptom of a much wider problem.
 As easier to extract energy resources are exhausted by the unsustainable energy consumption of the present system, we are resorting to ever more extreme methods of energy extraction.
 Over the last century the exploitation of fossil fuels has moved from tunnel mining for coal and drilling shallow oil wells to tearing apart whole mountains and drilling in a mile or more deep of ocean.

-As existing energy resources deplete the default response has been to just been to try harder.
-Dig or drill deeper, go after lower quality resources or move on to more remote location.
+As existing energy resources deplete the default response has just been to try harder; dig or drill deeper; go after lower quality resources or move on to more remote locations.
 This increasing effort has consequences: increasing pollution, more dangerous working conditions, greater greenhouse gas emissions, more land use and less resources available to other sectors of society.

 At present we are on a course which leads towards a world dominated by energy extraction, one where most of the energy produced is used to run the extraction processes while people live and die in its toxic shadow.
 The present system’s addiction to massive amounts of energy is driving this headlong rush towards oblivion and unless something is done to stop it we will all be dragged down into hell with it.